 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach There is no observable impact with the its product (rendering of educational safety issues.
-The university will revised l services) does not ne ecessarily have health and

-What are the risks identified?
 Which stakeholders are affected?

-Management Approach No significant risks determined for the meantime.
+There is no observable impact with the current policies.
+As an educational institution, its product (rendering of educational services) does not necessarily have health and safety issues.
 The university will revisit this and discuss the matter in its future reports.

+The university will revisit this and discuss the matter in its future reports.

 What are the opportunities identified?
 Which stakeholders are affected?
-Management Approach No significant opportunities determined for the meantime.
+Management Approach

 The university will revisit this and discuss the matter in its future reports.